Harivarsha09/Harivarsha09/README.md

 ### 👩‍💻 About Me

-- 🎓 I'm an aspiring developer who loves learning new technologies
+- 🎓 I'm an aspiring developer who loves learning new technologifgghs
 - 💡 Interested in **Web Development**, **React.js**, and **Java**
 - 🌱 Currently exploring the **MERN Stack** (MongoDB, Express, React, Node.js)
 - 💬 Ask me about HTML, CSS, JavaScript, React, or Java